xiej2520/stitched_carpet/README.md

 #### instantMiningWood

 A Diamond Axe with Efficiency V and Haste II will instant mine wood.
+Based off of implementation from Carpet-Addons-Not-Found and Vanilla 1.16.5.

 - Type: `boolean`
 - Default value: `false`